b-social/epilogue/README.md

 Many situations still require full integration with the Java logging mess.
 Is there a half-way point?

+The recent 2.0.0 release of SLF4J, the de-facto logging facade for Java, added support for logging data!

 This library is a simple Clojure logging facade that wraps SLF4J 2+ (the version that added structured data support) with an interface similar to that of `ex-info`.
 Epilogue also provides useful additional functionality.